 Mino ware Mino yaki

-In the Showa Period, production of high-class items and tiles started, and Mino Ware became the form of pottery boasting the greatest production in Japan, both in terms of prestige and volume.
+In the Showa period (1926-1988), production of fine items and tiles started, and Mino ware became the form of pottery boasting the greatest production in Japan, both in terms of prestige and volume.

 General Production Process

 - 1. Clay kneading Clay with adequately homogenized hardness and moisture is kneaded little by little while rotating.
 The rotation serves to remove the air from inside the clay.
 Clay kneading is also known as "chrysanthemum kneading" because after kneading, the clay resembles chrysanthemum petals.

 - 2. Casting Mino ware is mainly produced by potter's wheel casting, hand forming or slab casting.
 Mass production is carried out using a great variety of templates, from prototype models to working molds.
 A "blow mold" produces muddy clay inside a concave plaster mold.
 "Pressure casting" is a method of casting by using compressed air to send clay mud to a plaster mold.
 Other molds that may be used include mechanical lathe molds, fully-automatic molds and press molds.

 - 3. Drying Once work such as planing has been carried out after casting, the pieces are slowly dried before the bisque stage.
 They are dried in the shade or under the sunlight.
 The time required for drying varies depending on factors such as the application of patterns, decoration and the thickness of the unglazed pottery on which patterns are drawn with gold/ bamboo combs, etc., as well as the size of the pieces.

 - 4. Bisque firing